When to replace windows

-Kathy Krafka Harkema, Corporate Public Relations Manager, Pella® Windows and Doors
+Kathy Krafka Harkema, Senior Public Relations Manager, Pella® Windows and Doors

 Keeping windows painted and in working order are basic maintenance requirements for many homeowners, especially those who own older homes.
 The look and condition of a window offer clues as to whether it’s time to replace.
 With today’s highly energy-efficient windows and modern designs, there are plenty of cost-saving, aesthetic and functional advantages to replacing windows.
 Not to mention the resale value new windows generate.
 And, ensuring that emergency egress windows and doors (required by building codes) can be opened quickly can literally save lives, permitting a swift, safe escape in the event of a fire.

 According to an industry homebuyer’s guide, if a home has been well maintained, it can command a much higher price than the same home with fair to poor maintenance.
 The guide says that an older home with modest construction features, such as a remodeled kitchen, or new insulating glass replacement windows, will add to its value.*

 When to replace

 - Look for these signs as indicators that old windows need to be replaced:

 - Poor performance — opening and closing is a difficult task; air leaks in, out or around the window; condensation or fogging occurs on or between glass panes; windows are painted or nailed shut and virtually impossible to open

 - Looks — chipping, deterioration or water stains of the window or the area around the window (inside or out) is a sure sign; outdated design or style that doesn’t blend well with the rest of the home

 - Effort — cleaning is a major hassle and another chore to be avoided; replacement parts are hard to find or even non-existent